 I may have had a lot of fun making this track.

-It’s true.
-I brought the large box and black paint outside to make the track and suddenly felt inspired.
-Perhaps this was the creative outlet I needed after being stuck at home since March. (sigh)
+All it took was bringing a large box and black paint outside; the next thing I knew, I surged with inspiration.
+Maybe this was the creative outlet I needed after being stuck at home since March (sigh).

 Maybe next I will paint the bathroom?
 Eh, probably not.